wryvrrrn/splatprint/README.md

     ```img3splat [insert arguments here idk]```

-6. Determine what version of the macro to use. img3splat creates macros for printing on blank canvases (`nrm_macro.txt`) and all-black canvases (`inv_macro.txt`); depending on post contents, one may be significantly faster than the other.
+    img3splat creates macros for printing on blank canvases (`nrm_macro.txt`) and all-black canvases (`inv_macro.txt`); depending on post contents, one may be significantly faster than the other. img3splat will suggest which macro to use by comparing the file sizes of both.

     Previews of macro prints are generated as `nrm_preview.png` and `inv_preview.png`.
 Blue pixels represent pixels the cursor passes over but doesn't print, while black/white (depending on macro type) indicates any printed pixels.

-    Relative print speed of each macro version can be estimated based on either the cursor paths of the preview images or the overall file size of the generated macros.

 7. Open the Splatoon post interface in horizontal mode.
 If you're using the inverse macro, manually paint the canvas black (touchscreen with largest brush size); otherwise, clear the canvas by pressing on the left joystick.
 The macro will automatically set the brush to the smallest size and move the cursor to the top left, so size/position doesn't matter.